 1. Strand Bookstore

 Strand has been around since 1927 and was a part of a section in NYC called “Book Row”.
-Today, it’s the last surviving bookstore from the famous row of 48 bookshops.
+Today, it’s the last surviving bookstore in the famous row of 48 bookshops.
 The store is named after the London Street where the likes of Dickens and Thackeray gathered.
-Ever since its creation, Strand has been about pleasing its book loving visitors and building relationships in order to help customers find the next best book.
+Ever since its creation, Strand has been about pleasing its book-loving visitors and building relationships in order to help customers find the next best book.

 2. McNally Jackson